Monetary policy: In international economics

 Optimal monetary policy in international economics is concerned with the question of how monetary policy should be conducted in interdependent open economies.
 The classical view holds that international macroeconomic interdependence is only relevant if it affects domestic output gaps and inflation, and monetary policy prescriptions can abstract from openness without harm.
 This view rests on two implicit assumptions: a high responsiveness of import prices to the exchange rate, i.e. producer currency pricing (PCP), and frictionless international financial markets supporting the efficiency of flexible price allocation.
 The violation or distortion of these assumptions found in empirical research is the subject of a substantial part of the international optimal monetary policy literature.
 The policy trade-offs specific to this international perspective are threefold:

-First, research suggests only a weak reflection of exchange rate movements in import prices, lending credibility to the opposed theory of local currency pricing (LCP).
+First, research suggests only a weak reflection of exchange rate movements in import prices, lending credibility to the opposing theory of local currency pricing (LCP).
 The consequence is a departure from the classical view in the form of a trade-off between output gaps and misalignments in international relative prices, shifting monetary policy to CPI inflation control and real exchange rate stabilization.

 Second, another specificity of international optimal monetary policy is the issue of strategic interactions and competitive devaluations, which is due to cross-border spillovers in quantities and prices.
 Therein, the national authorities of different countries face incentives to manipulate the terms of trade to increase national welfare in the absence of international policy coordination.
 Even though the gains of international policy coordination might be small, such gains may become very relevant if balanced against incentives for international noncooperation.

 Third, open economies face policy trade-offs if asset market distortions prevent global efficient allocation.
 Even though the real exchange rate absorbs shocks in current and expected fundamentals, its adjustment does not necessarily result in a desirable allocation and may even exacerbate the misallocation of consumption and employment at both the domestic and global level.
 This is because, relative to the case of complete markets, both the Phillips curve and the loss function include a welfare-relevant measure of cross-country imbalances.
-Consequently, this results in domestic goals, e.g. output gaps or inflation, being traded-off against the stabilization of external variables such as the terms of trade or the demand gap.
+Consequently, this results in domestic goals, e.g. output gaps or inflation, being traded off against the stabilization of external variables such as the terms of trade or the demand gap.
 Hence, the optimal monetary policy in this case consists of redressing demand imbalances and/or correcting international relative prices at the cost of some inflation.

 Corsetti, Dedola and Leduc (2011) summarize the status quo of research on international monetary policy prescriptions: "Optimal monetary policy thus should target a combination of inward-looking variables such as output gap and inflation, with currency misalignment and cross-country demand misallocation, by leaning against the wind of misaligned exchange rates and international imbalances."
-This is main factor in country money status.
+This is the main factor in country money status.